antoxabond/apploc_micro/README.md

 # apploc_micro
 Microsoft AppLocale micro build.
-Adding AppLocale without installation via msi file.
+Adding AppLocale without installation msi file.

 Instructions:
 1) copy the contents of the "Windows" folder to the "Windows" folder of your system